 4. Cooperation with Other Public Agencies in Order to Obtain the Best Possible Value for Every Tax Dollar.
 The City is a member of a cooperative procurement group.
 Made up of several public agencies, this group pools its expertise and resources in order to practice good Value Analysis and to purchase goods and/or services in volume and save tax dollars.

 5. Continuous Development of Purchasing Skills and Knowledge.
 All members of the Procurement and Supply Team take advantage of the many opportunities provided by the Ontario Public Buyers Association to further their knowledge of good public purchasing principles and to maintain excellent skills.

 1. Materials Management and Inventory Control

-The Manager of Purchasing and Supply (or delegate) shall be solely responsible for the Supply Services of all inventory and warehouse operations at Greenway Pollution Control Plant, A.J.
+The Senior Manager, Procurement and Supply (or delegate) shall be solely responsible for the Supply Services of all inventory and warehouse operations at Greenway Pollution Control Plant, A.J.
 Tyler and Exeter Road Operations centers.
 A system of materials management and inventory control methods shall be used to maintain an adequate level of commodities to support and supply all Service Areas.

 2. Inventory Control System

 a.
 A physical inventory of stock items shall be taken on a periodic basis.